 Our founder, Gerald Durrell believed that saving species from extinction was as much art as science.
 One of his greatest ambitions was to establish a training programme which would unite these two disciplines and provide conservationists worldwide with the skills they need to prevent further loss of life on earth.
 It was a dream come true when, one summer’s evening in the early 1980s, he played croquet on the lawn with ten students from ten different countries at our Durrell headquarters in Jersey.

-Through Durrell Conservation Academy we’re able to put you in direct contact with the world’s leading experts in species conservation, many of which are managing our own recovery programmes, both overseas and on-site at our wildlife park in Jersey.
+Through Durrell Conservation Academy we’re able to put you in direct contact with the world’s leading experts in species conservation, many of which are managing our own recovery programmes, both overseas and on-site at Jersey Zoo.
 From facilitation, conflict resolution and community-based conservation techniques through to project management and leadership.

 We welcome you to Durrell Conservation Academy and hope that you too become infused with the belief that we can together save more species from extinction.